 First Focal Plane vs Second Focal Plane for Long Range Shooting

-The location of the reticle within the scope is important for long range shooting.
+The location of the reticle within the scope is important for long-range shooting.
 A first focal plane (sometimes referred to as “front focal plane” or FFP) reticle is bound to the scope’s magnification.
 This means that if you zoom in on a target, the reticle grows proportionally to the magnification.

-A second focal plane (SFP) reticle doesn’t change size with magnification.
+A second focal plane (SFP) reticle doesn’t change size with the magnification.
 Because it is static, an SFP reticle is only valid at one magnification.

-Most long range shooters prefer an FFP reticle, because they can use it to effectively compensate for bullet drop and windage across the optic’s entire magnification range.
+Most long-range shooters prefer an FFP reticle because they can use it to effectively compensate for bullet drop and windage across the optic’s entire magnification range.

 Раrаllах is the optical effect that occurs when your reticle seems to shift when you move your head.
 This effect makes the target’s position appear offset from the reticle center.

 Parallax usually happens when using a scope at higher magnification, and it can be a serious issue at distances over 250 yards.
-WIthout adjusting for parallax you can easily miss important shots.
+Without adjusting for parallax, you can easily miss important shots.

 Some scopes are “parallax free,” meaning the parallax is set up internally and locked in place for all ranges of magnification.
-However, parallax free scopes are usually designed for low range shots (less than 400 yards).
+However, parallax-free scopes are usually designed for low-range shots (less than 400 yards).